rspeer/wordfreq/wordfreq_builder/README.md

 The file `data/raw-input/twitter/all-2014.txt` contains about 72 million tweets collected by the `ftfy.streamtester` package in 2014.

-It takes a lot of work -- and a lot of Rosette, in particular -- to convert these tweets into data that's usable for wordfreq.
+It takes a lot of work to convert these tweets into data that's usable for wordfreq.
 They have to be language-detected and then tokenized.
 So the result of language-detection and tokenization is stored in `data/intermediate/twitter`.

 ### Google Books